capellopablo/hide-wordpress-setup/README.md

 Custom WordPress intall for security

-## Notes
+## Features

-* Usar WordPress como dependencia de composer.
+* Use WordPress as a composer dependency.
-* Datos del configuración del entorno fuera de la carpeta pública
+* Environment configuration outside the public directory
-* WordPress core en carpeta app para no dejar referencias wp
+* WordPress core in app folder to not leave references /wp/
-* Resources: Carpeta de wp-content custom para no dejar referencias
+* Resources: Custom directory to not to leave references /wp-content/
-* Modules: Carpeta de plugins custom para no dejar referencias de plugins
+* Modules: Custom directory to not to leave references /plugins/
-* {custom-theme-name}: Nombre personalizado del theme y child para no dejar referencias del theme activo
+* {custom-theme-name}: Custom name of the theme and child to not leave references of the active theme

 ## Folder structure